 A small parking lot was constructed at Lazy Glen Open Space in 2016.
 The barn on the property is used for agricultural purposes and to store Nordic grooming equipment.

-Sheep have been introduced to Lazy Glen Open Space.
+Sheep graze at Lazy Glen Open Space.

 Recreation Bicyclists and pedestrians may access the open space from the Rio Grande Trail.
 Dogs must be leashed on the north side of the river (and on the Rio Grande Trail).
 Dogs under voice and sight control are permitted on the open space on the south side of the river.

 Fishing access is available; anglers are urged to avoid trampling riparian vegetation.
 Private boaters are allowed to use Lazy Glen as an access point and location to eddy out.
 No launch is proposed.
 No commercial boating is permitted.

 Hiking access to Bionaz Gulch on the north side of the Rio Grande Trail is closed seasonally from Dec.
-1 through April 30.
+1st through April 30th.
 No dogs or bikes are permitted in the Gulch.
 Please respect private property boundaries.